abeldebeer/chefling-di-java/README.md

 ## Usage

-You can find the JavaDoc on [javadoc.io](http://www.javadoc.io/doc/com.cookingfox/chefling-di-java/6.0.1).
+You can find the Javadocs on [javadoc.io](http://www.javadoc.io/doc/com.cookingfox/chefling-di-java/6.0.1).

 ### Create a Chefling container